AndreaCeolin/Significant-Testing-of-Altaic/README.md

 # Significant-Testing-of-Altaic
-This repository contains the material used for the paper "Significnt testing of the Altaic Family"
+This repository contains the material used for the paper "Significant testing of the Altaic Family"